 business of considering one way or the other the existence of supernatural entities, divine intercession, or other things for which there are no tangible evidence.
 In of itself, the sheer lack of evidence for the existence of god or gods does not unequivocally disconfirm their existence.
-That, however, does not give god or gods the status of either existence or omnipotence in fact by default.
+That, however, does not give god or gods the status of existence in fact by default.

 Nor does it make them suitable components of theory in the biological